microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-create-page.md

 - Only top-level sections can be referenced (not sections within section groups).

 - If a section with the specified name doesn't exist in the default notebook, the API creates it.
-These characters are not allowed for section names: ? * \ / : &lt; &gt; | &amp; # " % ~
+These characters are not allowed for section names: `? * \ / : < > | & # " % ~`

 - Section names are case-insensitive for matching, but case is preserved when sections are created.
 So "My New Section" will display like that, but "my new section" would also match on subsequent posts.